RodenPaul86/DocMatic/README.md

 DocMatic is designed to be a fast, intuitive, and privacy-focused document scanner that meets users’ expectations without unnecessary complexity.

-As part of my [portfolio](https://paulrodenjr.org) projects.
+As part of my [portfolio projects](https://paulrodenjr.org/#projects).
 DocMatic showcases my expertise in iOS development, combining powerful features with a seamless user experience.
 </p>

+paulrodenjr.org/#projects

 ## Features